What is the Salesforce CPQ Testing Challenge?

 Salesforce CPQ (formerly Steelbrick) is a Configure-Price-Quote solution built on Salesforce Lightning.
 Salesforce CPQ streamlines configuration & ensures pricing & quoting accuracy, speeding opportunity, quoting and proposals, while removing errors from workflow.
 It is immensely popular in the marketplace, as evidenced from its AppExchange reviews.

 Many organizations who use Salesforce CPQ don’t do any automated testing, preferring to test each release manually.
 At Provar, we encounter a variety of approaches, some businesses being new to automation and others who are familiar with traditional solutions and are looking for something more maintainable.

 What’s interesting about Salesforce CPQ testing is there seem to be fewer organizations who already have automation in place.
 At Provar we’ve met many Salesforce CPQ customers who come to us without an existing solution, preferring to manually test each release.
 So what’s holding them back?

 We’ve discovered three main testing challenges in our work on Salesforce CPQ testing.

 Challenge #1: Salesforce CPQ field locators

-In our product development, we’ve found that Salesforce CPQ testing can be a challenge for traditional automation methods such as Selenium.
+In our product development, we’ve found that Salesforce CPQ testing is particularly difficult with traditional automation methods such as Selenium.

-Salesforce CPQ pages make heavy use of Shadow DOM, which is a newer technology which can currently only be accessed using CCS locators, not Field IDs or XPaths.
+Salesforce CPQ pages make heavy use of Shadow DOM, which can currently only be accessed using CCS locators, not Field IDs or XPaths.
 The standards for doing this are still being agreed.

 One thing is well known, however: CSS locators don’t allow you to match on text.
-This makes it challenging to locate certain Shadow DOM elements.
-The Edit Quote page is a good example of a page which uses Shadow DOM.
+This makes it especially difficult to locate certain Shadow DOM elements.

 A CSS locator for the Subscription Term field looks like this: